cianshannon/Machine-Learning-Supervised-And-Unsupervised/README.md

 ## Description

 This project explores fundamental techniques of machine learning, focusing on both supervised and unsupervised learning methods.
 It includes a Jupyter Notebook that demonstrates various algorithms applied to a dataset provided in `inpFle_BCCP.csv`.
 The dataset is a bank dataset that stores information on their customers such as gender, age and estimated salary.
+With the dataset some techniques such as K-means and Decision Trees will be utilised to get a better understanding of the data.

 ## Contents